Louis-Aime/calendrical-javascript/README.md

    * the month element is in the range 1..12.
 #### methods
  * getRealTZmsOffset (TZ:string): number;
-   * if TZ is undefined or "", same as Date.prototype.getRealTZmsOffset();
+   * if TZ is undefined or "", return the real offset from UTC to system local time *in milliseconds*.
+This function is defined because there are discrepancies among navigators for the ***Date.prototype.getTimezoneOffset()*** function, when used for date before 1847 in UK or even later in most other countries: as there were no time zones, the real offset is computed to the second, but the traditional method may round to minutes.
-   * else, TZ is considered the name of a time zone; the time offset in millisecond for this time zone at this date is returne.
+   * else, TZ is considered the name of a time zone; the time offset in millisecond for this time zone at this date is returned.
  * toResolvedLocaleDate (TZ: string): ExtDate object.
 TZ is the name of a time zone.
 The method returns a Date object whose UTC field values correspond to the present date at the time zone.
 If TZ is not identified, the system local date is returned.
-In the next functions, the TZ parameter is either undefined or equal to ""; or equal to "UTC".
-The other parameters or results are evaluated at the system local time zone, or at UTC time zone respectively.
+In the next functions, the TZ parameter my be equal to "UTC", or to anything else including undefined.
+The other parameters or results are evaluated at the system local time zone, or at UTC time if and only if TZ == "UTC".
 The time stamp is the number of milliseconds since Unix epoch (1 Jan.
 1970 00:00 h UTC)
  * getFields (TZ): object.
 The fields of the date, in the associated custom calendar.
 The corresponding time stamp is returned.
  * getISOFields (TZ): object.
 The fields of the date in the ISO 8601 calandar.